- Over the week, global markets reversed its declining trend, raising hopes for a normalisation of sentiment

 A confusing week

 The Russia-Ukraine hostilities have not abated.
-The Fed has signaled more aggressive rate hikes.
+The Fed has signalled more aggressive rate hikes.
 Inflation is at multi-year highs.
 Yet equity markets are continuing to rise.
 Many investors are asking: why?

 It has been a confusing week for many.
 Equity indices bottomed about 10 days ago and started to climb.
 Thought initially to be a short blip, the S&P500 has risen about 2.5 percent this week and is now almost 4.0 percent above where it was a month ago (although still down by 7.1 percent year-to-date).